Menu Close

 BPD is not just about seeking attention but stems from emotional instability and a fear of abandonment.

-Individuals with BPD deserve understanding, not judgment.
+Individuals with BPD deserve understanding, not judgement.

 BPD is exclusive